vollutto/testsim/README.md

 E. coli genome, and generating a report about the whole process.

 When complete, your pipeline should be able to automatically do the following (list not necessarily in order):

+> Remember to activate your conda environment and to always check that you are in the root of your working directory.

 - Download the E. coli genome
     - You can get if from